machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 Setup file
 ~~~~~~~~~~

-For this demo the ROI box is set to similar dimensions as the real bin, the set ROI is slightly smaller and slightly higher.
+For this demo the ROI box has similar dimensions as the real bin, except that it's slightly smaller and higher.
 This will be important because the dimensions of the ROI box will be used for collision prevention.
 Last, the ROI box is attached to the Robot base frame.
 No other settings are used for this demo.